News Gathering on September 11

 At 9:18, CNN confirmed an Associated Press report that the FBI was investigating a possible plane hijacking in connection with the WTC crashes5.
 They heard from a CNN correspondent in Washington about a conversation she had with an FBI official confirming the investigation.
 This was the first official acknowledgment that the WTC crashes may have been terrorism.

-A plane crashed into the Pentagon at 9:37:464.
-At 9:40:38, CNN put the text “reports of fire at Pentagon” on screen5.
-The first network to show pictures was NBC, from an observation camera, at 9:43:065.
+In the CNN newsroom, there was a lot of shouting about getting video of the Pentagon fire The first network to show pictures was NBC, from an observation camera, at 9:43:065.
 Six seconds later, ABC had footage, seemingly shot by someone who had climbed onto a roof5.

 That ABC footage, which CNN began showing at 9:44:36, showed smoke billowing in Washington, but the source of the smoke was obscured by the Eisenhower Executive Office Building.
-This may have contributed to the erroneous report of a fire on the national mall soon after.
+The erroneous report of a fire on the national mall and at the State Department at around this time may have been due to eyewitnesses mis-judging the source of the Pentagon fire.

 Given that the FAA’s national operations manager made the decision to ground all planes when he saw the Pentagon fire on CNN, the speed with which CNN brought those images could have had operational implications had Flight 93’s attack not been foiled by passengers.